-OGNIANOVA: Well, it's very difficult to determine who's responsible when there is no or there is little independent thorough investigation into those cases.
+Ms. Ognianova.
+Well, it's very difficult to determine who's responsible when there is no or there is little independent thorough investigation into those cases.
 One can suspect who the actors are and who the responsible commissioners are.
-But, you know, some of this killing - some of these attacks are very professionally done.
-So unless there is a concerted effort from local law enforcement with the, you know, positive pressure of the international community to do those investigations and do them right, there is really no way of saying who's responsible.
+But some of this killing and some of these attacks are very professionally done.
+Unless there is a concerted effort from local law enforcement with positive pressure of the international community to do those investigations and do them right, there is really no way of saying who's responsible.
 We can speculate, but we cannot say.